-When the computer exits Hibernation, the power lights turn on and your work returns to the screen.
+When the computer exits Hibernation, your work returns to the screen.

 NOTE: If you have set a password to be required on exiting Hibernation, you must enter your Windows password before your work returns to the screen.

 Setting password protection on wakeup (exiting Sleep or Hibernation)